 If you haven’t had coffee from the Oakland-based chain, prepare to be delighted.
 Ridiculousness aside, Blue’s Bottle coffee will not disappoint.

 If the weather is nice, head to Smorgasburg on the Williamsburg waterfront to try food from dozens of Brooklyn’s favorite restaurants.
 Over seventy vendors participate every Saturday in the warmer months and it’s a great place to take in the view of the East River and Manhattan beyond.
 Try some food mash-ups while you’re there.
-Past creations have included the Ramen Burger and the Cronut.
+Past creations have included the Ramen Burger, the Spaghetti Donut, and the Cronut.
 More information at smorgasburg.com.
-When you’re done snacking, head next door to Brooklyn Flea where over 80 vendors sell vintage goods and artsy crafts.
-If you like vintage shopping, Brooklyn Flea is not to be missed.

 1pm: Do a Little Shopping